Growth of Population

 As the 21st century progresses, we may in fact see a demographic transition from high birth rates and lower mortality rates to a more stabilized continuum of birth and death rates in developing countries.
 This means, coupled with the majority of developed countries’s low birth and mortality rates, the population would become more stable or fixed instead of growing at an exponential rate.
 In a sense, this is “good news” as it seems the human population will reach a carrying capacity and stabilize as more countries become developed or continue to develop, in their own sense.

-So yes, government, especially those in developing countries, should have active policy on population as long as policy does not become a black sore such as China’s infamous policy to reduce population.
+So yes, government, especially those in developing countries, should have an active policy on population as long as the policy does not become a black sore such as China’s infamous policy to reduce their population.
 Population policy can prove to be proactive.
 Yet, we must not forget there are other factors and manipulates that influence increases and declines in population growth and economic stability.

 Nonetheless, it is safe to affirm the world leaders of today have no reason to reduce the human population by massive numbers.
 The issue is more of a sustainability issue, which is another topic in itself.
-If we are to witness a population cleansing, it will be at the hands of Mother Nature-Earth.
-In fact, the Earth has always had a way of "purging" itself and starting over.
+If we are to witness a population cleansing, it will be at the hands of Mother Nature--Earth.
+In fact, the Earth has always had a way of purging itself and starting over.